-- 1.3 The relevant pages of the application are attached at Appendix A1. - 1.4 Would the sub committee please note that following discussions with the Police licensing officer, the applicant has amended their application to have the conditions at Appendix A2 placed on the licence if the application is granted.
-In addition, the applicant has amended the requested permitted hours to those shown above as opposed to those sought in the original application at A2.
+- 1.1 This report concerns an application by Laxmi Narayan Ltd. for a premises licence at Unit 3300, 13 Whitestone Way, Croydon, CR0 4WF. - 1.2 The application seeks the following licensable activity, between the hours shown - The Sale by Retail of Alcohol (for consumption 'Off' the premises) Monday to Sunday 1200 hours (midday) until 0600 hours the following days - 1.3 The relevant pages of the application are attached at Appendix A1. - 1.4 Would the sub committee please note that following discussions with the Police licensing officer, the applicant has amended their application to have the conditions at Appendix A2 placed on the licence if the application is granted. - 1.5 In addition, following discussions with the Trading Standards Officer, the applicant has amended their application to have the conditions at Appendix A3 placed on the licence if the application is granted.